stefaniabe/PrimaryParticipationGWAS/GenCorrH2/README.md

 For the WSPC statistics N was equal to 1.5 times the number of IBD1 pairs. <br />

 2) **LD scores**: <br />

 For the current study, UKBB EUR LD scores were downloaded from https://pan.ukbb.broadinstitute.org on April 27th 2021 (Pan-UKB team, 2020).
+The required format of the input LD score files is well described on the [wiki]([https://github.com/bulik/ldsc/wiki/](https://github.com/bulik/ldsc/wiki/LD-File-Formats)) page of the LDSC program.
-The LD score input file was a zipped file called "UKBB.EUR.l2.ldscore.gz" with the following columns:
+The LD score input file was a zipped file ending with ".l2.ldscore.gz" and had the following columns:
 ```
 CHR SNP BP CM MAF L2
 ```
-In the same folder was another file with the same prefix (UKBB.EUR) but ending with ".l2.M_5_50" which had information about the number of variants with MAF>0.05.
+In the same folder was another file with the same prefix but ending with ".l2.M_5_50" which had information about the number of variants with MAF>0.05.

 ## Genetic correlations
 Genetic correlations were estimated with a constrained intercept LD score regression.